ActuallyAdequate/Chimaera/core/rules/character.md

 ##### Severed

 The Body Part is torn off from the Body.
-It flies in the air and lands at your feet.
-Will you claim it for immediate use?
-When the Body Part is Severed it will fly in the air to the creature that severed it.
+It will fly in the air to the creature that severed it.
 They can then spend an Action to take the Metamorphosis Ability, to attach the severed piece at the Scarred disrepair level.

 > If playing with body part cards, the orientation of the cards will correspond to the level of disrepair:
 > Alternate with Paperclips